nrs-org/novelslop/content/vol_01/chap_02.typ

   were already having
   their hands full with work.
 And Mona was not a small child anymore to start with, so her parents could not afford to worry about every little thing she does.
-And secondly, and more importantly, this hectic schedule was just a temporary thing for the ongoing two-week spring vacation.
-Therefore, everyone would expect that once this two-week time period passed, everything would return to normal.
+Secondly, and more importantly, they knew that this hectic schedule was just a temporary thing for the ongoing two-week spring vacation.
+Therefore, it was reasonable to expect that once this two-week time period passed, everything would return to normal.
   Hopefully.

   Mona's room stayed silent and peaceful, but there was a feeling of uneaseness.